tomahawkins/outboard/README.md

 4. Moving the motors, motor stands, workbenches, and parts boxes out of the way so Aruna can park her car.

+# Notebooks

+Notebooks are for notes, maintenance logging, and challenge problems.

+Motors are complicated machines.
+Taking good notes along the way can be your best tool to manage this complexity.

+See something odd with your motor?
+Jot it down, it may be important later.
+A pool of oil, discoloration, rust, odd looking nuts and bolts?
+This probably indicates a problem such as a broken or worn out part or a previous repair not done properly.

+Involved in a complicated disassembly?
+The time frame between disassembly and reassembly is often weeks, sometimes months.
+Write it down, draw a picture, call out labels on parts bags, anything to help you when it comes time to put it back together.

 # Resources

 The official service manual is getting harder to find, but highly recommended if you